1601-mma2013/Performance-Enhancer/README.md

 9. Challenges

 To make the program run smoothly with no delay in processing the data being fed into pur program to set an optimal benchmark to pc to achieve.
-The users dont know much about overclocking and it could cause their pc to burn up.
+The users don't know much about overclocking and it could cause their pc to burn up.